amyxzhang/squadbox/coding_setup.md

 * `/usr/bin/python2.7`
 * pip: `sudo easy_install pip`
 * `sudo pip install virtualenv `
-* create a virtualenv for this project inside squadbox folder: `virtualenv --python=/usr/bin/python2.7 squadbox-env`
+* create a virtualenv for this project inside squadbox folder: `virtualenv squadbox-env`
+If you have different version of python on your computer (for instance, if you have anaconda installed), make sure you are using your system's python 2.7 by using the python flag to direct virtualenv to the right directory: `virtualenv --python=/usr/bin/python2.7 squadbox-env`
 * make sure your virtualenv is activated: `source squadbox-env/bin/activate`

 #### install required python packages